Coherent-state path integrals in quantum thermodynamics: Weakly-interacting Bose gas

 where the prime indicates that the product is restricted to one half of $\mathbf k$ space.
 Hence

-Here we have used that fact that the matrix $-\mathcal G^{-1}(q)$, although it is not Hermitian, has a positive-definite Hermitian part because $\epsilon_k+gn_0-\mu >0$ for $\mathbf k\neq \mathbf 0$.
+Here we have used that fact that the matrix $-\mathcal G^{-1}(q)$, although it is not Hermitian, has a positive-definite Hermitian part.
 Furthermore, its determinant is manifestly real, ensuring that the partition function is real.
-The $L^{2D}$ factor at denominator of $\mathcal Z_G$ can be neglected, since it only shifts the grand potential by a quantity independent of $\mu$.
 We then obtain